briefcase icon

 At a glance

-The invoice factoring specialist will need to assess the risk of giving you invoice finance.
-This means they need to assess the risk of not being paid in full.
-They do this based on the volume and size of your invoices, payment terms, the creditworthiness and payment history of your clients, the industry you are in, your company history and track record.
+When you apply for any form of invoice finance, the provider will perform a range of checks to assess the risk of not being paid in full.
+They do this based on the volume and size of your invoices, the payment terms, the creditworthiness and payment history of your clients, the industry you are in, and your company history, among other factors.

 Ready for a quotation?